 10 of the most frequently asked questions

-Our legal team are regulated by the Society of Will Writers and the Chartered Institute of Legal Executives.
+For added peace of mind, our fully regulated legal team who are Chartered Institute of Legal Executives.
 Meaning they must adhere to the code of conduct rules detailed by the regulatory bodies.
 All services offered are insured up to the value of £2 Million.

 It’s effortless when you create a new Will at the top of your new Will; it states that you revoke all previous Wills, print your new Will have it witnessed, and destroy the old one.

-The simple answer is unlimited times; once you have paid for your Will, you can make as many changes as and when you wish without further payment for the 1st three month’s.
+The simple answer is unlimited times; once you have paid for your Will, you can make as many changes as and when you wish without further payment for the 1st twelve months.
 Should you want to make other changes after this, you only pay a small reprinting fee.

 You can have anyone witness your Will as long as two people do not benefit from the Will or are executors.
 They must also be over 18 of a sound mind, and not married or in a partnership with a beneficiary.

 Any person of sound mind who is over the age of 18 can be an Executor in your Will.
 Including named beneficiaries, relatives, and professional organisations.
 Please note professional organisations may charge a fee to act as an Executor.
 We would recommend that you do inquire with the professional organisation to confirm that you are agreeable to the price.

 You need to consider the type of ownership for your property, i.e. is this shared ownership or joint ownership?
 Please note if your property is joint ownership, ownership of the property will automatically pass to the surviving owner.
 If your property is in shared ownership.
 You are entitled to leave your share of the property to your beneficiary of your choice.
 The property ownership type is detailed in the Land Registry title register.
 Please contact us if you require assistance in checking your ownership type or if you wish to change the ownership type of your property.